Customer success is multidisciplinary in nature. It requires product knowledge, networking capability, and excellent communication abilities.

 Interruptions are commonplace in any job, and there will always be multiple customers that have the most urgent issue when a CSM is servicing multiple accounts at once.
 How does one define which issues are the most urgent?

-A potential CSM should be able to grasp that there are differences between customers in their value and their relationship status, and having this awareness will help them to prioritize customer needs.
+A potential CSM should be able to grasp the differences between customers in their value and relationship status.
+Having this awareness will help them to prioritize customer needs.

 4. How would you value a SaaS Business with $100K in recurring revenue?

 Why?
-Because it allows you to see the candidate in action, and gives you the opportunity to test for team fit, problem-solving skills, and personality traits.
+Because it allows you to see the candidate in action and gives you the opportunity to test for team fit, problem-solving skills, and personality traits.

 As far as personality, you will be able to see how this candidate handles stress.
 Are they willing to collaborate and ask further probing questions, or will they try to just come up with an answer on their own?

-During the test and after you'll be able to see how the person reacts -- does the candidate seem to enjoy the challenge and task or do they become a bit grumpy being put on the spot?
+During the test and after, you'll be able to see how the person reacts — does the candidate seem to enjoy the challenge and task, or do they become a bit grumpy being put on the spot?

-This question will also give you an indicator of the candidate’s analytical skills.
-For example, there are some models that require some math, and there are certain cases where the valuation depends heavily on the product, other team members, the funding situation, etc.
+For example, some models require math, and there are certain cases where the valuation depends heavily on the product, other team members, the funding situation, etc.

 The way they reason the answer will show you their level of expertise in those areas.
 The candidate should be willing to collaborate, ask questions when they need to, and should consider multiple valuation models and approaches.

 5. You notice a customer is using more seats than they are currently paying for.
 What do you do?

-For example, they could be in a delicate situation between the CEO or COO and the champion of the account, for example.
-They could've been grandfathered into a new account at a previous price point.
+For example, they could be in a delicate situation between the CEO or COO and the champion of the account.
+They could've worked with a new account at a previous price point.

-Everyone has weaknesses, so you aren't looking to just write those down to create a list of pros versus cons - - what you're really looking to do is see how honest they are with themselves and with you, and how they tend to benchmark themselves.
+Everyone has weaknesses, so you aren't looking to create a list of pros versus cons.
+What you're really looking to do is see how honest they are with themselves and with you and how they tend to benchmark themselves.

 Is this person the type of person that compares themselves to marathon runners when they've just started jogging last week?
 Or are they someone who compares themselves on a more even level?

 7. What skills and career growth are you hoping to develop in this role?

-It can help you determine if the candidate will be a good fit for the team, and whether or not the candidate will be pushing themselves to grow and learn in the role.
+It can help you determine if the candidate will be a good fit for the team and whether or not the candidate will be pushing themselves to grow and learn in the role.

 Be honest with the candidate when you're giving feedback on their answer so they can determine if this is a good fit for them, too.